-Exhibit strategy takes a back seat to the struggle to add to or prove the value of conventions as a powerful marketing channel, one deserving of adequate funding among the other channels vying for resources.
-With product managers essentially driving programs, the intrinsic value of the exhibit program is not properly understood, the department becomes vulnerable to major budget cuts, and the exhibit manager has no say in areas that would benefit from streamlined, cost-effective processes such as sourcing and distributing digital content, data collection, virtual engagement, and measurement.
+Exhibit strategy takes a back seat to the struggle to add to or prove the value of conventions.
+Not that proving value is insignificant.
+However, product managers drive marketing programs across the board, and the intrinsic value of the exhibiting is not adequately harnessed.
+As a result, the program becomes vulnerable to major budget cuts, and exhibit managers have no say in areas that would benefit from their experiences such as streamlined, cost-effective processes, sourcing and distributing digital content, data collection, virtual engagement, and measurement.

-The healthcare exhibit will be perceived internally as a significant force in the revenue stream, a business opportunity, a cost-effective means of reaching key influencers when compared to other media, a channel that meets the challenges of shifting markets head on.
+If you get this far, the healthcare exhibit will be perceived internally as a significant force in the revenue stream, a business opportunity, a cost-effective means of reaching key influencers when compared to other media, a channel that meets the challenges of shifting markets head-on.
 The exhibit manager will become a strategist with an agenda that includes

-- developing the right presence for that audience
+- developing the right presence for the intended audience.

-Unlike the current focus and ongoing insistence on cost savings that puts nearly all the emphasis on execution and ignores the strategic agenda, the exhibit program of the future will combine the efforts of the product teams and their vendors with the strategic capabilities of the exhibit team and its partners to develop fresh ideas The sharing of strategic resources will make it possible to create scalable solutions that result in noticeable cost savings.
+Unlike the current focus and ongoing insistence on cost savings that puts nearly all the emphasis on execution and ignores the strategic agenda, the new direction for healthcare exhibit programs will combine the efforts of the product teams and their vendors with the strategic capabilities of the exhibit team and its healthcare exhibit house.
+Sharing strategic resources will make it possible to create scalable solutions that result in noticeable cost savings as well as experiences that enable engagement.
+There is no room for turf wars—only collaboration.

 Refocusing the exhibit function

-Future solutions will refocus the exhibit function to include core issues and a centralized strategy.
-When measurement and evaluation systems are in place, the corporate exhibit department can adopt a closed-loop system.
-Hard data can demonstrate, among other things,
+The new model for healthcare exhibits will refocus to include core issues and a centralized strategy.
+When measurement and evaluation systems are in place, hard data can demonstrate, among other things,

 - measure the success of the exhibit program